cnvp2003/practiceScalaAkka/README.md

-# practiceScalaAkka
+# PracticeScalaAkka
+## This is practice repository.

-Code practice for scala, java and akka
+Code practice for scala, java and akka.